My classroom procedures are introduced early in the year, in the order needed, but none without

 thereafter as necessary.
 Students are to

-the opportunity to call on one another, rather than me always choosing who gets
+the opportunity to call on one another, rather than me always

 to respond.
 To ensure participation,

-the Town Halls function round-robin style initially, then volunteers may
+the Town Halls function round-robin style initially, then

 continue the conversation.
-This will give me a chance to monitor who dominates
+This will give me a chance to monitor who

 discussion and who needs practice or motivation to participate.
-Our community focus is explicitly on being a

-safe place for contribution where students are taught how to encourage one
+safe place for contribution where students are taught how to encourage

 another to participate.
 Students will be

-told this directly as well as witness increased enforcement of the Community
+told this directly as well as witness increased enforcement of the

 Chest for put-downs or ridicule.